Skip to content

 Context

 Even with a strong design system, a major gap remained.
-DS-V2 primarily served developers.
+Meridian primarily served developers.
 Business users, marketing, content teams, relied on AEM.
 Engineers built reusable components; business users couldn’t easily leverage them.
 The result: slower content delivery, inconsistent experiences, and continued reliance on engineering for execution that should have been self-service.

 The front-end platform needed to connect to the business content ecosystem.
 Not as integration trivia, but as the next stage of the platform’s value.